markround/nkp-cluster-cleaner/README.md

   - For example, `12h` , `2d` , `1w`, `1y`
 - A set of additional labels and acceptable regex patterns can be provided.
 Any cluster without matching labels will be deleted.
   - For example, the default [Helm Chart](./charts/nkp-cluster-cleaner/README.md) configuration defines a required `owner` label.
 Any cluster without an `owner` label will be deleted.

+> [!NOTE]
+> The default for both the CLI tool and the NKP Application is to run in "dry-run" mode, and will just show what _would_ be deleted.
+To actually delete the clusters you must pass in the `--delete` flag to the `delete-clusters` command, or explicitly enable the `cronjob.delete` value in the Helm chart / NKP application.

 ### Protected clusters
 The management cluster is always excluded from deletion, and a configuration file can be provided that accepts a list of regex-based namespaces or cluster names that will be excluded.
 For example: